DreymaR/BigBagKbdTrix/README.md

 		I believe we're already about there, pretty much.
 New tech may yet change typing, but as it stands the main barrier to speed is mental load so a really good development should make it simpler, not more complex.

 		Still, what about all these new layouts, huh?
 Huh?
-			[Box: A Quest For The Gral]
+			[Box: Quest For The Gral]
 			Well, finally my curiosity got the better of me, and as a result I did end up trying out one of the newer layouts.
 			Feels really odd after having typed on Colemak for 18 years, I can tell you!
-			I'm haven't yet reached my Colemak speed on Gralmak (my Graphite variant), but I feel I have an idea of what it's about by now.
+			I've nearly reached my Colemak speed on Gralmak which is my Graphite variant now, so I feel that I have an idea of what it's about.

 			So far, my main impression is that both Gralmak and Colemak are good, and I won't be getting any substantial gains from the switch – apart from a satisfied curiosity and the fun and pain of trying something new.

 			Colemak-DH is a good and well thought-out layout.
 So is Graphite.
 The latter takes some factors into consideration that weren't yet considered back in 2014.
 Fine.
-But I honestly don't feel the differences much (yet?).
+But I honestly don't feel major quality-of-life differences (yet?).

 			They both have their stronger and weaker points.
 Some musings:
 			- Graphite has some amazing n-grams, and more than Colemak it uses all three rows without much scissoring.